LasseKrarup/TheHideout/content/pages/about/pricing/index.md

       ***Recordings done in the studio will be mastered with a discount.***
     price: 3 tracks mastered 1.200 DKK (VAT incl. so no VAT will be added to the total cost.)
-  - title: Album ( Example )
-    content: |-
-      5 days in the studio.

-      Mixing and mastering of 10 song ( Including two revisions )

-      Photoshoot in the studio. ( separate day)
-    price: 24.000 DKK  (VAT incl. so no VAT will be added to the total cost)
 ---